s0enke/ruempler.eu/source/_posts/scale-to-zero-no-pay-for-idle-is-important.md

 ---
 date: "2023-03-26 12:00"
-title: "Why "real serverless scale-to-zero and no-pay-for-idle are important"
+title: "Why real serverless scale-to-zero and no-pay-for-idle are important"
 ---

 Having defined what is serverless and what not in the last article, this time let's have a look at one particular characteristic of serverless systems: they can scale to zero also known as: you don't pay for idling resources.
 So let's discuss why this is actually very important.